-If you are the trustee of a living trust, refer to our Trustee Checklist for a list of steps you may need to take as trustee.
+If you are the trustee of a living trust, you may wish to refer to the Pennyborn.com Trustee Checklist for a list of steps you may need to take as trustee.
 We also offer a Successor Trustee Checklist form which is used to maintain an organized record of the tasks involved in administering a living trust.

 Both of these checklists provide a basic overview of the trust administration process.
 As you begin the process of administering a trust and possibly administering a decedent's estate as well, you will need more detailed instructions.
 For more details on how to start administering a trust, review our free

 Trust Administration Guide.With the right resources, many people can perform some of the steps of trust administration without an attorney.
 While you should have an attorney assist you in administering a living trust or estate, doing the more routine tasks on your own will save money.
 Some of the best do it yourself guides for trustees are posted on our

 books for trustees page.